bitwarden/help/_articles/login-with-sso/oidc-okta.md

 {% image sso/cheatsheets/oidc-okta/okta-authserver.png Okta Authorization Server Settings %}

-You'll need to use both values [during the next step](#bitwarden-business-portal-configuration).
+You'll need to use both values [during the next step](#back-to-the-web-vault).

-## Bitwarden Business Portal Configuration
+## Back to the Web Vault

 At this point, you've configured everything you need within the context of the Okta Admin Portal.
-Jump back over to the Bitwarden Business Portal to configure the following fields:
+Jump back over to the Bitwarden Web Vault to configure the following fields:

 |Field|Description|
 |-----|-----------|